JiangJie/happy-rusty/CODEBUDDY.md

 ### Core Structure

-The codebase is organized around implementing Rust-style enums for JavaScript:
+The codebase is organized around implementing Rust-style enums and synchronization primitives for JavaScript:

-- **`src/enum/`** - Main implementation directory
+- **`src/enum/`** - Option and Result implementation
   - `core.ts` - Defines the `Option<T>` and `Result<T, E>` interfaces with all their methods
   - `prelude.ts` - Exports `Some()`, `None`, `Ok()`, and `Err()` constructors; includes `None` interface with type overrides for better inference
   - `defines.ts` - Type aliases like `VoidResult<E>`, `IOResult<T>`, `AsyncIOResult<T>`